-In 2020, we exceeded our pretax financial performance goal resulting in annual cash incentive payouts above our target for financial performance under the SMIP.
-Additionally, we exceeded our targets for safety performance goals, resulting in above target annual cash incentive payouts under the SMIP for safety performance.
-The average ROIC for the three years ended December 31, 2020, 2019 and 2018 was 10.6% and, therefore, 75.7% of the target number of ROIC performance shares were earned, for grants made in 2018.
-For the 2018 TSR performance shares, TSR performance ranked at the 72nd percentile and, therefore, 188.0% of the target number of TSR performance shares were earned.
+In 2021, we exceeded our pretax financial performance goal resulting in annual cash incentive payouts above our target for financial performance under the MIP.
+Additionally, we exceeded our targets for safety performance goals, resulting in above target annual cash incentive payouts under the MIP for our total case incident rate safety performance goal and maximum annual cash incentive payouts under the MIP for our lost time incident rate safety performance goal.
+The aggregate ROIC performance for the three years ended December 31, 2021, 2020 and 2019 resulted in a payout of 170.8%, which was above target but below maximim for ROIC grants made in 2019.
+For the 2019 TSR performance shares, TSR performance ranked at the 88th percentile which was above maximum and, therefore, 200.0% of the target number of TSR performance shares were earned.